 MOBILE PANTRY PROGRAM EXPANSION

 Mobile Pantries have proven to be a very efficient and effective tool in responding to the sharp increase in need across the state.
 We have increased our deliveries by 37% and have seen a 197% increase in households served since the pandemic began over the same time period last year.
 We will continue to expand distribution through this program further in the coming weeks and months.
-In fact, at the end of April we did an emergency food distribution at the Maverik Center serving more than 5,000 families, impacting more than 29,000 individuals, the largest distribution we have ever done.
+In fact, at the end of April we provided an emergency food distribution at the Maverik Center where we served more than 5,000 families, impacting more than 29,000 individuals.
+This is the largest distribution we have ever done.

 KIDS CAFE MEAL DISTRIBUTIONS

 With widespread school closures, our Kids Cafe after-school meals couldn’t be served, not to mention the missed school breakfasts and lunches for many children.
-We worked with local communities and Salt Lake School District to distribute 70,000 bagged meals to help replace these missed meals when schools closed early.
-During the summer, we served over 195,000 meals through our Summer Feeding Program.
+We worked with local communities and Salt Lake School District to distribute 70,000 bagged meals to help replace these missed meals when schools closed early in the spring.
+During the summer, we served over 195,000 meals through our Summer Feeding Program, and we continue to offer bagged meals at schools that remain closed.

 ADDITIONAL POUNDAGE DISTRIBUTION

-In addition to expanding programs and re-tooling methods of distribution to respect social distance protocols, we are also increasing the amount of product we are distributing to our statewide network of 182 partner agencies.
-Between March and August of this year, we distributed 31 million pounds of food, an increase of 6.6 million pounds during the same six months in 2019.
+In addition to expanding programs and re-tooling methods of distribution to respect social distance protocols, we are also increasing the amount of product we are distributing to our statewide network of 203 partner agencies.
+Since the pandemic began in March, we have distributed 42.4 million pounds of food, an increase of 9.8 million pounds during the same time period in 2019.
 We expect to continue to see increased distribution in the coming weeks and months.

 HOW TO HELP

-Financial support is our top priority right now, as expanding mobile distributions brings with it dramatically higher transportation costs.
-Since each $1 donated equals $7.66 worth of goods and services, every donation can truly impact the lives of Utahns facing hunger.
+Financial support is our top priority right now, as expanding mobile distributions brings with it dramatically higher transportation costs, so the additional funding needed in order to meet the increased food need per year is $171,029,000.
+Since each $1 donated equals $8.03 worth of goods and services, every donation can truly impact the lives of Utahns facing hunger.

 If you are in need of food assistance, please visit our partner agency list to find resources in your area.
 We recommend calling before you go to confirm their hours of operation given these uncertain times.